scross01/chatbridge/README.md

 The following additional configuration seetings can also be set in the local shell or the `.env` file.

-- `API_KEY` - API key that must be passed by the client and the Authorization token (optional).
+- `API_KEY` - API key that must be passed by the client as the Authorization token (optional).
+The API key can be any text string.
+One way to generate a new unique key is to run `openssl rand -base64 32`.

 ## Usage

 ><font color="#C93">⚠️ **CAUTION**</font>:
 > Chatbridge uses your locally stored OCI credentails and is intended for localhost single user installation and access only.
 Chatbridge should not be used in a shared environment.
 Running the API on a non-local only IP exposes the API server to other machines on your network and potentially the internet.
 Anyone with access to the IP/URL will have direct authenticated access to you OCI Gen AI services.
-Ensure that you have appropriate security measures in place to limit access.
+Ensure that you have appropriate security measures in place to limit access including setting a unique `API_KEY`.

 ```shell
 uvicorn chatbridge.main:app --reload